Social Entrepreneurship

 - 28% of women in Peru have experienced gender violence.

-- Women spend on average 24 hours a week doing unpaid work.
+- Women spend an average of 24 hours per week on unpaid work.
+And the “normal” workweek in Peru is already 48 hours—yikes!

 -